ent3m/JsonSaveSystem/README.md

 Planned features:
 - Support for gameobjects that are dynamically constructed at runtime
-- Custom scene mapping that allows spitting save file into multiple smaller files
+- Scene mapping that allows spitting save file into multiple smaller files

 Known bugs:
 - none